wixplosives/stylable.io/docs/getting-started/storybook-integration.md

     }
 ```

 :::important

- This snippet should work for the default storybook config and it has assumptions about the structure of the configuration so it might break in future releases.
+This snippet should work for the default Storybook configuration while having assumptions about the structure of the webpack configuration file, and so this might break in future releases.

 :::